 Section 16(a) of the Securities Exchange Act of 1934 requires our directors, certain officers and any beneficial owners of more than 10% of our common stock to file reports relating to their ownership and changes in ownership of our common stock with the SEC and NASDAQ by certain deadlines.
-Based on a review of Section 16 filings with respect to our Company made during or with respect to the preceding year, we are not aware of any late Section 16(a) filings other than one late Form 3 report filed by Ms. Balladon and one late Form 4 report filed by each of Messrs.
-Zheng, Whittingham and Wong.
-Mses.
-Gao and Balladon (each reporting one transaction).
+Based on a review of Section 16 filings with respect to our Company made during or with respect to the preceding year, we are not aware of any late Section 16(a) filings other than one late filing by Mr. Vogel reporting one transaction, one late filing by each of Dr. Mattis, Ms. Balladon reporting two transactions and one late filing by each of Messrs.
+Wong, Ying and Whittingham reporting three transactions.